xxwwyytt1/Flix/README.md

 - [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF
-`TODO://` Add the URL to your animated app walkthrough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding gif)

 <img src="http://g.recordit.co/oDwWrWBPed.gif" width=250><br>